mnrx2020/mnrx2020/README.md

 ## Software Developer | MERN Stack | Python & Java Enthusiast

-I'm James from Kenya, a software developer passionate about building impactful applications.
-I enjoy learning new technologies and languages like **Python**, **JavaScript**, and **Java**.
-I have a particular interest in full-stack development with the **MERN Stack** and am always looking to improve my skills.
+I'm James from Kenya, a dedicated software developer passionate about creating impactful applications.
+I thrive on learning and mastering new technologies, with a strong foundation in languages like Python, JavaScript, and Java.
+My primary focus is on full-stack development with the MERN Stack, complemented by a growing expertise in backend development using Java.
+I am committed to continuously improving my skills and staying ahead in the ever-evolving tech landscape.

 ### 🛠️ Skills